-You can use the DS4000 Storage Manager utility, SMutil, to register and map new logical drives to the operating system.
+You can use the DS4000 Storage Manager utility, SMutil, to register and map new logical drives to the operating system, and to verify mapping.

-Install SMutil on all HP-UX and Solaris host systems that are attached to a storage subsystem.
-The host computers are attached to the storage subsystem through the Fibre Channel.
+Install SMutil on all HP-UX, Solaris, and Linux host servers that are attached to a storage subsystem.
+(The host servers are attached to the storage subsystem through the Fibre Channel.)